ykskb/phrag/README.md

 - Not all database column types are mapped to GraphQL fields yet.
 Any help such as reports and PRs would be appreciated.

 - Phrag transforms a foreign key constraint into nested query objects of GraphQL as the diagram below.
+This is a fundamental concept for Phrag to support multiple types of relationships:
   <img src="./docs/images/fk-transform.png" width="600px" />
-  This is a fundamental concept for Phrag to support multiple types of relationships.

 ### Config